Swamylab/IBRO_Neuro_School/README.md

 Course summary, code files and parts lists for the IBRO Neuro Lab run as a part of the annual IBRO neuroscience school run at McGill University in Montreal, Canada.

+## Overview
+A 1-2 week lab course in new, low-cost, custom neuroscience methods offering students a chance to learn programming (python, matlab), microcontroller hacking (Arduino), and rapid prototyping methods (3dPrinting).

 ## Instructors
 [Arjun Krishnaswamy](http://swamylab.com)